ArduPilot/ardupilot/README.md

 - Make sure you are running at least Solo version v1.0.0 (from app)
 - Copy your firmware to **/firmware** on Solo (10.1.1.10)
-- reboot Solo
+- Reboot Solo
-- after rebot that the LED's on SOLO should change colours (party mode)
+- After reboot the LED's on SOLO should change colours (party mode)

 ---